MC Hammer: Legacy and pop culture fame

-Because of his commercial success during early stages of hip hop music, BET named Hammer as the first "mainstream" rapper.
+Because of his commercial success during early stages of hip-hop music, BET named Hammer as the first "mainstream" rapper.
 Hammer became a fixture of the television airwaves and the big screen, with his music being used in many popular shows, movies and commercials still to this day.
 Hammer appeared in major marketing campaigns for companies to the point that he was criticized as a "sellout", including commercials for British Knights during the height of his career.
 The shoe company signed him to a $138 million deal.

 Hammer's impression on the music industry appeared almost as instantaneously as Digital Underground's rap "The Humpty Dance," which was released when Hammer was still early in his career and included the lyrics "People say ya look like M.C.
 Hammer on crack, Humpty!", boasting about Hammer's showmanship versus Humpty Hump (Shock G)'s inability to match it in dance.
 Additionally, Hammer had several costly videos, two in particular were "Too Legit to Quit" or "2 Legit 2 Quit" (in which many celebrities appeared) and "Here Comes the Hammer".

 Hammer is well known for his fashion style during the late 80s and early 90s.
-Hammer would tour, perform and record with his hype man 2 Bigg MC or Too Big (releasing a song in which he claimed "He's the King of the Hype").
+In addition to Lone Mixer and his brother Louis, Hammer would tour, perform and record with members of his entourage, including hype man 2 Bigg MC or Too Big (releasing a song in which he claimed "He's the King of the Hype" in July 1990).
 This duo introduced the "shiny suit" and popularized Hammer pants to mainstream America, as seen in videos such as "(Hammer Hammer) They Put Me In A Mix", in which Hammer also claimed Too Big was the "King of Hype" and in an unspoken competition with Flavor Flav (hype man for Public Enemy) during the height of their careers.

 Hammer also established a children's foundation, which first started in Hammer's own community, called Help The Children (HTC was named after and based on his song by the same name which included a music video with a storyline from his film Please Hammer Don't Hurt 'Em: The Movie).
 A Sesame Street segment features Elmo taking on the persona of Hammer; nicknaming himself "MC Elmo" and along with two backup singers they rap a song about the number five called "Five Jive".

 In 1994, British TV presenter Mark Lamarr interrupted Hammer repeatedly with Hammer's catch phrase ("Stop!
 Hammer Time!") in an interview filmed for The Word, which he took in good humor.
 He claimed Hammer was a "living legend".
 It was also within this interview that Hammer explained the truth about his relationship with "gangsta rap" and that he was merely changing with the times, not holding onto his old image nor becoming a "hardcore gangsta".
 By some accounts, this change contributed to his decline in popularity.